Summer registration blitz! Riders can sign up for $50 off using the discount code “nysummer”.

 It’s more than just a ride: Spend Shabbat hiking on the Mohawk Trail, canoeing on the lake, exploring the Adamah organic farm, and enjoying delicious kosher farm-to-table meals.
-Practice Judaism in a diverse community, with options including Torah Yoga, musical services, and traditional prayers.
+Practice Judaism in a diverse community, with options including yoga, musical services, and traditional prayers.

 Cyclists can then enjoy two days of full-supported riding: Sunday’s route will explore the Connecticut and Massachusetts Berkshire hills and quaint towns, while Monday will be spent on the Putnam Trail in the Hudson Valley.
 Non-riders are welcome to join to help crew (a vital and energetic part of the weekend), or just come for Shabbat.